 More information about Professor Reimer's work is available on his website.

-Thérèse Rein's life's work to date has been dedicated to assisting people to build on their strengths and capabilities, gain independence, and flourish.
-Thérèse fundamentally believes that all people, regardless of their age, background, or circumstance, are best assisted when interventions focus on their strengths, not their constraints.
+Thérèse Rein's life's work is to assist people to build on their strengths and capabilities, gain independence, and flourish.

-Graduating with a Bachelor of Arts and Masters Qualifying (Psych) from the Australian National University in 1981, Thérèse went on to establish her own international business in 1989.
+Graduating from the Australian National University in 1981, Thérèse went on to establish her own international business in 1989.
 Working as a rehabilitation counselor, she founded the company Ingeus to assist people with injuries or disabilities to return to or enter the workforce.

-Ingeus expanded from being a one-person enterprise to employing more than 6,000 people in around 150 offices across 12 countries.
-Each year, her company assisted hundreds of thousands of socially and financially excluded people into independence through finding suitable sustained employment.
+Ingeus expanded from being a one-person enterprise to employing more than 6,000 people serving half a million highly disadvantaged people at any one time in across 12 countries.
+Each year, her company assisted socially and financially excluded people into independence through finding suitable sustained employment.

-She now works for herself and as a successful international businesswoman and entrepreneur, Thérèse has the ability to offer unique insights into topics such as reducing joblessness, social entrepreneurism and using evidence-based positive psychology concepts in business to help people flourish She is an inspiring innovator and advocate of using new technology platforms to help more people in more ways.
+She now mentors CEOs of social and environmental impact organizations.
+As a successful international businesswoman and entrepreneur, Thérèse has the ability to offer unique insights into topics such as reducing joblessness, social entrepreneurism and using evidence-based positive psychology concepts in business to help people flourish She is an inspiring innovator and advocate of using new technology platforms to help more people in more ways.

 In 2010, Thérèse was awarded the prestigious Australian Human Rights Medal for her ongoing work and commitment to celebrating and improving the lives of people with a disability and their carers, and was an active patron of the following organizations: